mindee/react-mindee-js/README.md

 ## AnnotationLens

-The AnnotationLens component is a zoomed window displaying the area arround the user's pointer.
+The AnnotationLens component is a zoomed window displaying the area around the user's pointer.

 It works combined with a AnnotationViewer, check out the related use case below for an example.